 Self Storage Tips

-5. Use valuable space inside drawers and larger appliances, such as stoves and refrigerators, to store small items: towels, linens, toys, etc.
+6. To maximize your storage space, use space inside drawers and larger appliances, such as stoves and refrigerators, to store small items: towels, linens, toys, etc.

 7. Label all boxes on all sides for easy identification.

 8. Consider getting wardrobe boxes for clothes you are storing that usually requires a hanger.